 Additionally, there will likely be a continued focus on athlete safety and well-being, with measures being taken to address some of the concerns that have been raised in recent years.

-Gymnastics is a sport that has undergone significant evolution throughout history.
+The evolution of gymnastics is both fascinating and inspiring.
 From its origins in ancient Greece to the modern-day Olympics, gymnastics has continued to captivate audiences with its mix of strength, grace, and athleticism.

 As the sport continues to evolve, it is likely that we will see new events and disciplines emerge.
 However, it is important to ensure that the sport remains safe and inclusive, with a focus on the well-being of its athletes.